Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Introduction

-Figure \ref{fig:OneYearRainfallStreamflow} displays the daily streamflow and rainfall from the Koksilah River (British Columbia) and the Withlacoochee River (Florida) for the year 1998, illuminating the fact that the complex relationship between rainfall and streamflow not only varies across different catchments, but also across different seasons \citep{chiu1969linear}.
-At the Koksilah River, winter rainfall does not get evaporated (days 1-50 and days 320-365), rather it quickly transfers to streamflow.
-On the other hand, in summer and early fall (days 100-310), any rainfall that may occur does not seem to result in notable streamflow during these months (top of Figure \ref{fig:OneYearRainfallStreamflow}).
-At the Withlacoochee River, streamflow falls less rapidly during periods of little-to-no rainfall compared to the Koksilah River (e.g., days 1-50 and days 80-120).
-Evaporation is likely to be large in this catchment, therefore, streamflow may only increase in the event of a large rainfall event as seen on day 50.
-In the summer and fall (days 150-320), moderate to large rainfall events may not produce streamflow.
+Streamflow and rainfall time series at the Koksilah River (British Columbia) and the Withlacoochee River (Florida), illuminate the fact that the relationship between rainfall and streamflow is indeed complex and highly nonstationary (Figure \ref{fig:OneYearRainfallStreamflow}).
+At the Koksilah River, very little winter rainfall is evaporated (days 1-50 and days 320-365), rather it quickly filters through the catchment as streamflow.
+Conversely, in summer and early fall (days 100-310), any rainfall that may occur does not result in notable streamflow intensification.
+At the Withlacoochee River, streamflow falls less rapidly during periods of little-to-no rainfall compared to the Koksilah River (e.g., days 1-50).
+Evaporation is likely to be high in this catchment, therefore, streamflow may only increase in the event of a large rainfall event as seen on day 50.